 Rule #4: Don’t use your employer’s office

 This rule is simple.
-Run your business out of your home, a rented space, or your local coffee shop.
+As a business owner, run your business out of your home, a rented space, or your local coffee shop.
 Don’t run your business from your work office.
-That is a surefire way to lose your job.
+That is a surefire way to lose your full time job.

 Rule #5: Don’t use your employer’s equipment